Women's Honouree Award Recipients

 Women in Entertainment (WE) is a fundraising event aimed at highlighting the work women undertake in the film industry and in their communities.
 Proceeds from the event go to Downtown Eastside Women’s Association.

-Listed below is the wonderful women who have been highlighted by their peers throughout the years.
+Listed below are the wonderful women who have been highlighted by their peers throughout the years.

 - Women’s issues, particularly eating disorders and gender empowerment